Mao Anqing

 Mao Anqing (毛岸青 (Máo Ànqīng); 23 November 1924 – 23 March 2007) was the last surviving son of Mao Zedong, Chairman of the Chinese Communist Party.
 He was the second son of Mao and his wife, Yang Kaihui.
-He had a mental illness, possibly schizophrenia.
 He worked as a translator and never became active in politics.

 Early life

 Mao Anqing was born at Central South University Xiangya Hospital in Changsha, in Hunan province.
 His mother was executed by the local warlord, He Jian, in 1930.
 Mao Anqing, his elder brother Mao Anying and his younger brother Mao Anlong escaped to Shanghai.
 Their father was in Jiangxi province at the time, and they were looked after by local communist activists.
 They spent some time living on the streets, and Mao Anqing was badly beaten by a policeman in 1930.
 Some blame this beating for his later mental illness.
 His younger brother Mao Anlong died in Shanghai.

 Mao and his surviving elder brother were sent to Paris in 1936, and then moved to Moscow, where they remained until 1947.
 Mao Anqing and his brother participated in World War II for the Soviet Union against Nazi Germany.